-Introduction to Rabbinic Texts - available in Hilary Term Dr Benjamin Williams subsequent classes, selected passages will be analysed with consideration of their content and literary structure, and in the light of secondary scholarship.
+The aim of this course is to introduce students to the Mishnah, Tosefta, Talmudim, and midrashic literature by studying selected texts.
+The first class will introduce the history of these corpora and, in subsequent classes, selected passages will be analysed with consideration of their content and literary structure, and in the light of secondary scholarship.
 The sources will be read in English translation, but the original Hebrew texts will also be made available.